If you’re feeling more soggy than sexy in the bedroom these days, you’re probably getting night sweats.

 If you share a bed with someone who’s having night sweats, we get it – it’s annoying for you.
 But honestly, it’s more annoying for them, because they know you’re lying there not dealing with this nonsense.

 Talk about using two separate single duvets or even different beds if disruptions during the night are causing arguments during the day.
 Whatever you do, make sure it’s right for your relationship, and that you’re in 100% agreement.

 HAND OVER CONTROL OF THE HEATING

-Okay, so you may end up needing to pull on an extra layer or the opposite and find yourself walking around the house in your undies clutching a battery-powered fan.
+Okay, so you may end up needing to pull on an extra layer or the opposite and find yourself walking round the house in your undies clutching a battery-powered fan.

-It could be as simple as opening a window, switching on the fan, getting her a glass of water or flipping the pillow to the cold side.
-What does she need?
-Why don’t you ask her?
+It could be as simple as opening a window, switching on the fan, getting them a glass of water or flipping the pillow to the cold side.
+What do they need?
+Why don’t you ask them?

-You may be thrilled that your partner is coming to bed without her PJs... but is she?
+You may be thrilled that your partner is coming to bed without her PJs… but are they?

-Before you set off the party poppers, make sure you’ve clocked how she’s feeling about her night sweats.
-Is she comfortable?
-Is she self-conscious?
-You may think she looks super sexy – but she may feel more like hiding away.
+Before you set off the party poppers, make sure you’ve clocked how they are feeling about their night sweats.
+Are they comfortable?
+Are they self-conscious?
+You may think they look super sexy – but they may feel more like hiding away.